 It is not necessary to present concrete results.
 Instead, try to inform the reader that you have a (well-motivated) problem and present a possible solution.
 Attempt to provide a clear road map detailing future research efforts.

-The experience for senior Students is meant to mimic a “mini-defense” interview.
-Aside from the actual feedback, this helps the student gain familiarity with the style and mechanics of such an interview (advisors of student presenters will not be allowed in).
+The experience for senior students is meant to mimic a “mini-defense” interview.
+Aside from the actual feedback, this helps the student will gain familiarity with the style and mechanics of such an interview (advisors of student presenters will not be allowed in).

 The students should be able to present:

-Please submit a 4–8 page abstract in the Dagstuhl LIPIcs format with the following:
+Please submit a 6–10 page thesis proposal in the Dagstuhl LIPIcs format with the following: